snowxzf/Hack-the-6ix-2026/README.md

 growing, and PlotTwist computes the optimal planting layout — space, sunlight, watering logistics, and carbon footprint included.
 PlotTwist helps plants and people grow.

-### 🚀 Key Features
+### Key Features

-* **📸 Smart Camera Yard Scanning** — Easily measure awkwardly shaped backyard garden beds just by taking a photo with your phone next to a common object (like a coin).
+* **Smart Camera Yard Scanning** — Easily measure awkwardly shaped backyard garden beds just by taking a photo with your phone next to a common object (like a coin).
-* **🧠 Smart Garden Layouts** — An intelligent, built-in planner that instantly figures out the best spot for each plant by balancing sunlight, watering needs, spacing, and which plants grow well together.
+* **Smart Garden Layouts** — An intelligent, built-in planner that instantly figures out the best spot for each plant by balancing sunlight, watering needs, spacing, and which plants grow well together.
-* **🌍 Track Your Environmental Impact** — See exactly how much carbon you are saving by growing your own food, backed by real environmental data.
+* **Track Your Environmental Impact** — See exactly how much carbon you are saving by growing your own food, backed by real environmental data.

 ## Repo layout